Are Robust Financials Driving The Recent Rally In Riverstone Holdings Limited's (SGX:AP4) Stock?

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

-So, based on the above formula, the ROE for TASCO Berhad is:
+So, based on the above formula, the ROE for Riverstone Holdings is:

-The 'return' is the amount earned after tax over the last twelve months.
-That means that for every MYR1 worth of shareholders' equity, the company generated MYR0.14 in profit.
+The 'return' is the profit over the last twelve months.
+So, this means that for every SGD1 of its shareholder's investments, the company generates a profit of SGD0.19.

-To start with, TASCO Berhad's ROE looks acceptable.
-Further, the company's ROE compares quite favorably to the industry average of 7.7%.
-This probably laid the ground for TASCO Berhad's significant 31% net income growth seen over the past five years.
+To begin with, Riverstone Holdings seems to have a respectable ROE.
+On comparing with the average industry ROE of 11% the company's ROE looks pretty remarkable.
+This probably laid the ground for Riverstone Holdings' significant 47% net income growth seen over the past five years.
 However, there could also be other causes behind this growth.
 For instance, the company has a low payout ratio or is being managed efficiently.

-Next, on comparing with the industry net income growth, we found that TASCO Berhad's growth is quite high when compared to the industry average growth of 25% in the same period, which is great to see.
+Next, on comparing with the industry net income growth, we found that Riverstone Holdings' growth is quite high when compared to the industry average growth of 19% in the same period, which is great to see.

-Overall, we are quite pleased with TASCO Berhad's performance.
+In total, we are pretty happy with Riverstone Holdings' performance.
 In particular, it's great to see that the company is investing heavily into its business and along with a high rate of return, that has resulted in a sizeable growth in its earnings.
-With that said, the latest industry analyst forecasts reveal that the company's earnings growth is expected to slow down.
-Are these analysts expectations based on the broad expectations for the industry, or on the company's fundamentals?
-Click here to be taken to our analyst's forecasts page for the company.
+With that said, on studying the latest analyst forecasts, we found that while the company has seen growth in its past earnings, analysts expect its future earnings to shrink.
+To know more about the latest analysts predictions for the company, check out this visualization of analyst forecasts for the company.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.